 Play anything.
 La Tabla makes activities—games, toys, and tools—open to playful and improvisational reimagining.

 La Tabla is open source, and the parts—a computer, web cam, and projector—are relatively inexpensive.
-Sign up to find out when it's ready.
+Check out the source code on GitHub.

 Have an idea for a La Tabla project?
 Of course you do!
-Join the upcoming game jam.
-Sign up for emails and we'll send the invite.
-Viva La Tabla!
+Join the Google Group to discuss building, installing, and hacking La Tabla.

 Organizing an exhibit or event?
 Want to host a La Tabla installation?
 Contact us: firstname.lastname@example.org.

 Keep updated on the latest La Tabla news.
 Learn about upcoming game jams and exhibitions.
 You can also follow La Tabla on Twitter: @TablaViva.

-La Tabla is Chaim Gingold's (Spore, Earth: A Primer) first project since finishing his Ph.D. about play.
+La Tabla was begun by Chaim Gingold (Spore, Earth: A Primer) right after finishing his Ph.D. about play.
 While doing his dissertation research, Chaim became fascinated by adventure playgrounds—unusual playgrounds that children themselves build out of wood, nails, and junk.
 Chaim became interested in designing flexible play environments in which players could introduce whatever materials and rules they wanted, and which combined the digital and physical.
 Meanwhile, his colleagues (Bret Victor, Robert Ochshorn, and Toby Schachman) had begun experimenting with projection mapping and computer vision—work that ultimately led to Dynamicland—and prompted Chaim to begin experimenting with playful and tangible computing.
 La Tabla then went on to inspire and inform the development of Dynamicland.

 It began with the bouncing balls and pong game.
 Chaim then joined forces with talented designer/programmer/musician Luke Iannini (Rumpus, Artikulator), to create the music mode.
 Luke contributed his expertise in music and sound synthesis, design and coding chops, and psychedelic shader powers.
 Another colleague, Paula Te, built the Arduino powered xylophone, and contributed sketches for the music characters.
 The rest is history.